CastleLab/COMP3021-2020Fall-PA1-Student-Version/README.md

 Your submission is a zip file including:
 * The Java project.
 Please maintain the original file structure.
 * A `github_url.txt` file containing the url of your private repository.
+  We will ask you to add TAs' accounts as collaborators.
+You need to submit your zip file in [CASS](https://cssystem.cse.ust.hk/UGuides/cass/index.html) (not CANVAS).

 ## Plagiarism